Joeski88/know-food/README.md

 ## Credits

-1. Microsoft paint, to adjust the photos in the home page gallery to all be the right size.
+1. Microsoft paint, to adjust the photos in the home page gallery.

 ### Code